oplS15projects/FP1/README.md

-The library that i looked at can be found [**Html-parsing**][html-parsing] In this library i played with how it goes through each tag it finds and reads the information between the opening tag <html> to the closing tag </html> and prints out the information having removed the tags and just left the data/ value between the tags.
-For this to work the tags have to be inbuilt in HTML or it will ignor the tag that it does not recognize and look over it while parsing. i put in a tag <me> </me> which the content was ignored by the parsor and was not printed out.
+The library that i looked at can be found [**Html-parsing**][html-parsing] In this library i played with how it goes through each tag it finds and reads the information between the opening tag "html" to the closing tag "/html" and prints out the information having removed the tags and just left the data/ value between the tags.
+For this to work the tags have to be inbuilt in HTML or it will ignor the tag that it does not recognize and look over it while parsing. i put in a tag "me"opening and closing tags "/me" which the content was ignored by the parsor and was not printed out.
 This tag can be handled by an Xml parsor .
-I edited a html file added afew lines to eat got a small post online on facebook [**facebook feed**][facebook feed]  from forbes and inlcuded it on the page layout of the html.
+I edited a html file added afew lines to it.
+Used a face book feed as part of the presentation.
+[**facebook feed**][facebook feed]  from forbes and inlcuded it on the page layout of the html.